Dal Bhorta Recipe | Mashed Lentils

 By Mita Mondal

-Dal Bhorta is a traditional dish from Bengali cuisine that involves mashing cooked lentils (referred to as "dal") and mixing them with aromatic spices, herbs, and occasionally vegetables.
+Dal Bhorta is a traditional dish from Bengali cuisine that involves mashing cooked lentils (referred to as "dal") and mixing them with aromatic spices, and herbs.
 The term "Bhorta" translates to "mashed" or "puréed."

 5 from 1 vote